mys-lang/mys/docs/source/language-reference/comprehensions.rst

    print([x ** 2 for x in [1, 7, 3, 9]])

-which is more concise than using the regular for loop as seen below.
+which is more concise than using a for loop

 .. code-block:: python